Frequently Asked Questions

 How many people can attend the conference?

-There is space for 250 in-person participants.
+There is space for 240 student participants.

 Who should attend?